 This post is a fairly exhaustive summary of the things I learned during my recent Silicon Valley job search.
 It is really quite long, but has been edited aggressively, and I’ve tried to make sure that nearly every point is either actionable, interesting, or both.
 If you’re currently or may one day be looking for a job as a programmer, either in San Francisco or elsewhere in the world, then there should hopefully be a bunch of useful stuff for you.
 I’ve tried to give numbers and stats where possible - your mileage will of course vary, but my hope is that they are still helpful for working out which ballpark to start in.

-After 4 months of funemployment, 25 job applications and 6 weeks of constant interviewing, I’ve finally got a job in Silicon Valley.
+After 4 months of funemployment, 25 job applications and 6 weeks of constant interviewing, I’ve finally got a job at >Stripe.

 The job search experience wasn’t some epic, arduous, life-affirming quest in which I realised that the nerdy girl with glasses was actually both inwardly beautiful and outwardly smoking hot when she brushed her hair.
 But it was certainly non-trivial and did take a lot more work and time than I had expected.
 As with anything, there were some things I did that accidentally turned out to be pretty smart, many things that turned out to be boneheaded, and lots of basics and finesses about making applications, doing interviews and negotiating deals that I feel I understand far more now than I did when I started.
 There’s plenty more on these below, but there are 2 lessons I would particularly like to emphasise from the start: